What is Healthy Food?

 What does a balance of macronutrients look like?

 According to the USDA’s MyPlate graphic, most of your meal or half of your plate should be made up of vegetables and fruits, with more vegetables than anything.
 The other half of your plate should be made up of grains and protein with more emphasis on the grains8.
+I and many other nutrition experts take it a step further and recommend that 3/4 of your plate be vegetables.

 What is Healthy Food Can Depend on Portion Size